NilReboot/standup_tracker/README.md

 4. **Configure Settings**: Adjust AI prediction parameters in the "Settings" page

 ### AI Predictions
-The app uses a first-order Markov chain model with:
+The app uses a Plackett-Luce choice model with:
-- **Laplace Smoothing** (α): Prevents zero probabilities for rare transitions
-- **Exponential Decay** (λ): Weights recent meetings more heavily than older ones
+- **Feature Engineering**: Multi-dimensional features including temporal, social, and behavioral patterns
+- **Model Training**: Learns from historical pass data with automatic retraining capabilities
 - **Membership Awareness**: Only predicts active team members present at the meeting
+- **Context Awareness**: Considers who has already spoken in the current meeting

 ### Data Management
 - **Historical Accuracy**: Team member deactivations preserve all historical data